Home

 It's a shame to spend lots of $$$$ on a machine, and then find out that strength training at home just isn't your thing.
 Make it inexpensive and easy in the beginning.

-9. It all depends on you.
+9. It All Depends on You

 See if home works for you.
 If it does, GREAT!
 If not, join a gym and/or hire a personal trainer.
 Be committed to working out: if this way doesn't work, try another one.